Overview

 Affiliations

-• Co-Chair, Affordable Housing Committee, Real Estate Bar Association
+• Co-Chair, Affordable Housing Section, Real Estate Bar Association

 • Member, The President’s Council of Cornell Women